PowerShell Scripting Cheatsheet¶

 }

-createPerson @arguments # fails, name default is an empty string
+createPerson @arguments # fails, WARNING: createPerson - name is missing

 Further reading: